BIBSYSDEV/nva-bare-proxy/README.md

 # Nva Bare Proxy

 The purpose of this project is to fetch authority-metadata by given parameters like name or/and feideId (POST request).
 As well it is expected that authority-metadata can be updated by a PUT request updating/adding feideId or/and orcId to an existing authority identified by its scn (aka.
-System Corntrol Number).
+System Control Number).

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.